Akashdip-N/NASA-API-Explorer/README.md

 ```

 ### 1. 111 Error Code
-This error code indicates that there is an issue with the API key or the request to the NASA API.
+This error code indicates an issue with the API key or the request to the NASA API.
 Ensure that:</br>
 ✅ Your API key is valid and correctly set in the `.env` file.</br>
 ✅ The `.env` file is properly configured and located in the `backend/` directory.

 ### 2. 222 Error Code
-This error code means that the `port number` of the backend server is already in use or the `PORT` variable in the file is different from the one in the backend.
+This error code means that the `port number` of the backend server is already in use, or the `PORT` variable in the file is different from the one in the backend.

 To resolve this follow these steps:</br>
 ✅ Check if another instance of the backend server is running. </br>